HomeBureaucracyAppointmentsRadha Raturi becomes first woman chief secretary of Uttarakhand

 Radha Raturi, a 1988-batch IAS has become the first woman chief secretary of Uttarakhand replacIng her batchmate Sukhbir Singh

-Radha Raturi, a 1988-batch Indian Administrative Service (IAS) officer became the first woman chief secretary of Uttarakhand.
+Radha Raturi, a 1988-batch Administrative Service (IAS) officer became the first woman chief secretary of Uttarakhand.
 She replaced her batchmate Sukhbir Singh Sandhu whose tenure ended today after an extension of six months.

 Raturi said the expert committee on UCC will submit its draft to the chief minister on February 2 and a session of the state assembly is starting on February 5, she said.
 “Chief secretaries are team leaders.
 The entire bureaucracy has to work as a team,” she said.